AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="GraphicNode+stroke"></a>

 ### *graphicNode.stroke : <code>?Color</code>*
+**Default**: `null`

 The stroke color applied to this shape, if any.
 If this property is null _or_ `strokeEnabled` is false, no stroke is drawn.
 Freshly created nodes have no stroke by default.
 Artboard objects ignore stroke settings.

 Depending on the [`strokeWidth`](#GraphicNode+strokeWidth) and [`strokePosition`](#GraphicNode+strokePosition), the path outline of a node may need to be positioned on fractional pixels in order for the stroke itself to be crisply aligned to the pixel grid.
-For example, if a horizontal line uses a 1px center stroke, the line's Y should end in .5 to keep the stroke on-pixel.
+For example, if a horizontal line uses a 1px center stroke, the line's y should end in .5 to keep the stroke on-pixel.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)
 **Example**